wwsong/GitHubMD/README.md

 *  Create a new bill payment.
 *  Update the schedule date, funding source information and payment amount of a bill payment that is not processed yet.
 *  Cancel an unprocessed bill payment.
+*  Processing a payment request generated from billpay.
 *  Retrieve the current constraints that apply for scheduling or updating an existing bill payment.
 *  Retrieve the current constraints that apply for configuring a user Credit account auto pay.
 *  Retrieve user auto pay configuration.